What does WIWO stand for?

 Possible downsides of buying a WIWO business

 A business with large quantities of stock or lots of equipment can be difficult to properly value.
-As a buyer, it is up to you determine whether there is value in buying the business.
+As a buyer, it is up to you to determine whether there is value in buying the business.

-Once the price is agreed upon by buyer and seller and contracts are finalised, the keys to the business change hands and the buyer takes over ownership.
-If you’re new to buying a business, it is a good idea to read our guide to buying a business understand the general process.
+Once the price is agreed upon by the buyer and seller and contracts are finalised, the keys to the business change hands and the buyer takes over ownership.
+If you’re new to buying a business, it is a good idea to read our guide to buying a business to understand the general process.

 As stated earlier, WIWO businesses are generally sold with few conditions.

 This means there is no trial period, subject to finance and therefore it means that buyers should make sure they are paying for the business and the risks accordingly.
-Signing a contract for sale without those conditions could result in you could potentially overpaying for an under-performing business or worse, paying for a loss making business.
+Signing a contract for sale without those conditions could result in you could potentially overpaying for an under-performing business or worse, paying for a loss-making business.

-Final thoughts on a buying a “walk in walk out” business
+Final thoughts on a buying a “walk-in walk-out” business